Faithful-Resource-Pack/Docs/pages/textures/f64-texturing-guidelines.md

 <img src="/images/textures/f64-texturing-guidelines/fishing_rod.png" alt="fishing rod example" class="center">
 <i class="center">Adding additional detail where vanilla could not.</i>

 This point is more about simply working with the resolution rather than against it, so remember not to go overboard with added details.
-The same goes for adding colours — try bringing in colours from other parts of the texture or dither harsh colour transitions instead of adding colours.
+The same goes for adding colours—try bringing in colours from other parts of the texture or dither harsh colour transitions instead of adding colours.

 <img src="/images/textures/f64-texturing-guidelines/fermented_spider_eye.png" alt="excessive dithering example" class="center">
 <i class="center">Unnecessary detailing.</i>